thacherT1D/webdevstuff/Q4/learning-structures/Whiteboard_Edge_Cases.desc.md

 By the end of this training, you should be able to

-- find 1 or more edge cases relating to either input or output
+- ask 1 or more "What if" questions, propose 2 or more solutions, and pick one
-- propose reasonable solutions to those edge cases

 ## Rationale